Navigate:

 Share:

-Learn more about kong
+Learn more about Kong

 Kong is an open-source gateway written in Lua and C that sits between clients and backend services to handle traffic routing and policy enforcement.
 It operates as a reverse proxy with a pluggable architecture, allowing users to extend functionality through custom plugins while maintaining a RESTful admin API for configuration.
 The system supports multiple deployment models including database-backed, database-less (declarative), and hybrid control plane/data plane separation.
 Common deployments include Kubernetes ingress controller usage, microservice mesh integration, and API management for both traditional REST APIs and LLM traffic routing across multiple providers.